- What is a DBA, when it should be filed and what it is not!

 Trademark vs. Service MarkBefore we get too deep into the specifics on this topic, let’s touch base on one matter and that’s the distinction between a trademark and a service mark.
 A trademark is used when the mark or logo is related to the sale of goods whereas a service mark is related to the sale of services.
 For all intents and purposes, when I refer to a trademark, the same will hold true for a service mark.

 A trademark is used when the mark or logo is related to the sale of goods whereas a service mark is related to the sale of services.

+Caution!Trademark infringement cases are common and it’s not unusual for a small business owner to finding themselves receiving a “cease and desist letter” from an attorney representing another business owner.
+Receiving such a letter is frightening and can be very costly.
 To resolve such a trademark infringement claim, it may involve making a monetary payment for damages, needing to destroy product and marketing materials and/or having to start from scratch building your business brand all over again.
 For these reasons, conducting a search of the US Patent and Trademark Office for your intended trade name and logo before you begin to use it, is very wise.